Winners of the Silver Sports Award 2018 with pupils representing at county level for football, cricket & athletics

 However, if you would like more information please contact a member of our Safeguarding Team.

-As a reminder, at The Linden Academy our designated lead is Mrs Andrianna Fright (Family Worker) and deputy safeguarding lead is Mrs Linda Ludlow (PA to the Head).
+As a reminder, at The Linden Academy our designated lead is Mrs Andrianna Fright (Family Worker) and deputy safeguarding lead is Mrs Whittle (The Head of School).

 The member of our Local Governing Board with responsibility for Safeguarding is Mr James Murphy.

 Children at The Linden Academy are consistently taught and reminded how to keep themselves safe online.
 Along with assemblies and workshops for children and families being planned for each academic year, reminders are given to check children's understanding at the start of each session where they may be utilising netbooks or ipads in school to support their learning.

 Please see the link below to view the information discussed with our children as part of their lessons.

 Year 4 have also shown their understanding by producing informative posters to display in classrooms.

 Children at TLA are showing their awareness of safer usage of the internet in today's ever-changing digital world.
 They are able to access the internet extensively at home as well as the resource being utilised for their learning in school.